Ranked: 54 retro dishes we think deserve a comeback

 Brent Hofacker/Shutterstock

 Look to the 1970s for party snack inspiration and whip up a trio of cheese balls for your next gathering.
 Blend cream cheese with blue cheese, Cheddar, pink salmon or crushed pineapple, shape into balls, then roll in walnuts, pine nuts and parsley – or make up your own recipe based on your favourite ingredients.
-You can make them ahead of time and store them in the fridge until your guests arrive.
+You can prepare them ahead of time and store them in the fridge until your guests arrive.

 31. Quiche Lorraine